eik-lib/website/docs/overview_concepts.md

 Aliasing is tied to the semantic version of each package where the alias is the major version as a single digit pointing to a given full version of the same major version.
 That means that all 1.x versions of a package can have a `v1` alias and all 2.x versions of the same package can have a `v2` alias at the same time.

-This is a feature to make sure there is a way to publish breaking changes in a package without breaking the dependents.
+This is a feature to make sure there is a way to publish breaking changes in a package without breaking its dependencies.
 In semantic versioning `patch` and `minor` versions are supposed to not contain breaking changes while a `major` version can contain breaking changes so in a situation where a package introduces a breaking change it should, according to semantic versioning, be published as a new major version.

 This breaks a bit with what Eik is trying to solve if we look at the challenge we painted out in our [introduction](overview.md#introduction) but handling breaking changes is probably the only exception where one should accept not to align all dependents of a package to the same version of it.